St. Jude's Church, Karachi: Current situation

 The St. Jude's complex includes a parish house (presbetery), a Catholic high school and the St. Pius X Minor Seminary.

 The St. Jude's educational center is run by Soldiers of Christ, the youth group at St. Jude's parish.
 A team of six teachers hold two-hour evening classes during the week, preparing under-privileged students for ninth- and 10th grade exams while charging just 400 rupees (US$5) a month for the service.

 On July 18 and 19, 2009, flooding from torrential rains claimed 50 lives and injured another 100 in Karachi.
 50 Catholic families of St. Jude's parish were also affected.
 They were given essential items and housing supplies and cement, gravel and concrete blocks to rebuild their houses.

-Caritas Pakistan is doing its bit to fight the Global Financial Crisis with its Livelihood Program.
+Caritas Pakistan mitigated the effects of the 2008 financial crisis with its Livelihood Program.
 St. Jude’s Parish was selected to promote the kitchen gardening program at the household level ensuring the availability of fresh vegetables to families.
 Kitchen gardening awareness seminars and post cultivation methods of kitchen gardening were organized at Nasrat Nagar area of the parish in April, 2010.

 In line with Pope Francis’ environmental encyclical, the students of the parish in August 2015, planted more than one thousand seeds of various trees, including Neem, Peepal, Siris and Conocarpus.
 This initiative was launched by Caritas Karachi with the support of the Karachi Social Forestry and Sindh Forest Department, “to save the planet from human and natural disasters, before the situation worsens".

 Despite religious tensions in the country, in June 2019 the parish priest Fr.
 Soares hosted an iftar dinner for nearly two dozen Muslim Imams of different mosques and local leaders of several religious and political groups, to celebrate the holy month of Ramazan.
 In 2019 Soares also celebrated the golden jubilee of his ordination to the priesthood.

 On 5 October 2019 the Archbishop announced that Fr.
 Cyril Nelson would be the new parish priest of the Parish.

 The Parish was once again the host of an Iftar dinner for both Muslims and Christians held on April 10, 2022.
 Archbishop Benny Travas was one of the guests at the dinner hosted by Fr.
 Mario Rodrigues to promote inter-faith harmony.